-Coyote sightings have continued to rise this Summer.
+Coyote sightings have continued to rise this Spring.

 Since the animals aren’t native to our state, they’ve become an increasingly invasive species – growing in unsustainable numbers, competing against local foxes and wolves, and killing domesticated animals.